Analysis | Why Hong Kong Is Protesting (and May Do So Again)

-As China seeks to assert greater control over Hong Kong, the city regularly displays its penchant for protest.
+As China seeks to assert greater control over Hong Kong, the city’s 7.5 million people regularly display a penchant for protest.
 Recent demonstrations forced the local government to suspend consideration of a bill that would have allowed extraditions to the mainland for the first time.
 Chinese President Xi Jinping, on a visit to Hong Kong in 2017, warned that challenges to Beijing’s rule wouldn’t be tolerated.
-But as China moves to strengthen its bond with the city of 7.5 million people, the extradition law is just one of several potential flash points.
+But with activists demanding protection for personal freedoms in the former British colony, the extradition law is just one of several potential flash points.

 1. Isn’t Hong Kong part of China?